nimabgr/nimabgr/README.md

 - **Volume Gesture Control**: A Python-based project using **OpenCV** and the Hand Tracking module to control system volume through hand gestures.
 - **Web Scraper Suite**: A collection of scripts for automated data extraction from websites using **Requests**, **Selenium**, and **BeautifulSoup**.
 - **IR Remote Cloner**: A C++ hardware project designed to capture and replicate Infrared remote control signals.
+- **Drug Discovery in Bioinformatics**:Teamed up to develop a machine learning model in Python for predicting the bioactivity of Acetylcholinesterase inhibitors using data from the ChEMBL database.
+- **Brain Tumor Segmentation (U-Net)**:A PyTorch implementation of the U-Net architecture to perform semantic segmentation of Lower-Grade Glioma (LGG) tumors from MRI scans.
 ---

 <p align="center">